nwnorris/nwnorris/README.md

 I enjoy developing meaningful applications, playing music, and seeing code as an art form in it's own right.

-I graduate in December 2020; looking for full-time opportunities!
+I will graduate in December 2020 with my B.S.
+Computer Science from North Central College; looking for full-time opportunities!

 ## My Values
 * :pray: Gratitude and empathy